0xmichalis/economics/README.md

 Note that nothing in this repository is financial or investment advice and it may also be wildly inaccurate (happy to accept pull requests with fixes!).
 Use at your own risk!

+The assets provided in `assets/The_weaponization_of_centralized_finance` are not mine but come from a QCP Capital report from 2022.